codemann8/alttpr_codetracker_codemann8/README.md

 ## Usage:
 #### Tracker Layout
 The first thing you may notice is that a few things are rearranged differently than the other LttPR packages.
-- There are 3 Map Tracker variants, all of which are identical logically, but have different Broadcast Views (a future version of this tracker will combine these 3 when EmoTracker supports making modifications to layouts on the fly)
 - Items
-  - Item layout more accurately maintains the ordering and grouping of how it is laid out in the game menu, making for better pre-meditated menuing.
+  - Item layout more accurately maintains the ordering and grouping of how it is laid out in the game menu, making for better pre-meditated menuing
 - Dungeons
   - The `Dungeons` items are arranged in the way that you see the dungeons on the world map, to support the players who prefer a more visual approach to marking dungeons.
-A traditional-looking layout is available as well, see `Customization` section below for more info.
+A traditional-looking layout is available as well, see `Settings` section below for more info.
   - The Big Key icon has been replaced with an icon that supports tracking Map, Compass, and Big Key, for those who wish to incorporate that into figuring out logic or determining whether a map check is worth it.
 (Left-click toggles BK, right-click cycles thru the combinations of Map and Compass)
   - The dungeon chest icons indicate the remaining items (not necessarily the number of chests) to be found.
 The chest counts will change on the fly when you change thru the various modes (like Keysanity, etc).
 The color of the chest counts will indicate the level of access you have to that dungeon, the colors used are identical to the colors used on the map.
-In `Crossed Door Shuffle` mode, the colors have a different meaning, see the `Door Shuffle` section for more details.
+In `Crossed Door Shuffle` mode, the colors have a different meaning, see the `Door Shuffle` section for more details
+- Settings
+  - This is an area where you can enable/disable feature per your own personal preferences.
+There is also a `Gear` in the `Items` sections that is a shortcut to these Settings.
+See `Settings` section below for more information
 - Dropdowns
   - For Entrance Shuffle, this area is meant to mark off dropdown entrances as you find them
 - Miscellaneous
   - Most of these icons are niche for mode-specific uses (see `Mode-Specific Features` section below)
-  - The Big Key icon is for the GT BK Guessing Game (see `Autotracking` section below)
 - Map Area
   - Dungeon locations having a larger blip on the map compared to other locations
   - Bosses can be rearranged and the appropriate logic rules flow thru to the location, see `Boss Shuffle` section below